tariqahmed1912/internship-kloudle/docs/production_setup.md

 ### **Step 1 - Install docker**

-Update the apt package index and install packages to allow apt to use a repository over HTTPS
+For docker installation, I followed the [official documentation](https://docs.docker.com/engine/install/ubuntu/).
+First, Update the apt package index and install packages to allow apt to use a repository over HTTPS.

 ```bash
 sudo apt-get update